 Diving into the track’s history, Bay Area producer/rapper Da’unda’dogg explained the decades-long journey that brought Jon to the "Ain’t No Tellin" collab.
 "When me and Dre got home in 1996, we immediately started recording," he said in a press release.
 "We came up with this one record we just knew would be a good fit for the compilation we heard Too $hort was working on…ironically enough, Jon was on it as well.
 Of all the vocals Jon got, he picked some from the record Dre wrote to be released by a major label, and 23 years later Lil Jon has completed his goal!"

-Listen to "Ain't No Tellin'," which was premiered on 106.1 KMEL, over on Apple Music, below via Spotify, or up top on YouTube.
+Listen to "Ain't No Tellin'," which was premiered on 106.1 KMEL, over on Apple Music, below via Spotify, and watch the video up top.